JenniferFadare/D.O.G.S./README.md

   [![License:MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description:
   A social media application to help find your dog a friend.
+Use our application to find dog owners near you looking for a playmate.

   ## Images:
   ![image](https://user-images.githubusercontent.com/71112436/106391741-887ba600-63b4-11eb-8a75-c049b8b4f7ea.png)

   ## Installation Instructions:
-  None
+  To install the application clone the repository.
+Run npm install in the terminal of the application.

   ## Test:
-  To test type Visit our website to use the application. into the terminal
+  Run npm start in the terminal.

   ## Github:
   Check out more project on my Github at https://github.com/JenniferFadare/D.O.G.S..git  or our depoloyed application https://murmuring-taiga-40351.herokuapp.com/